Metropolitan Museum of Art

-The Metropolitan Museum of Art in New York City, colloquially "the Met", is the largest art museum in the Americas and the most-visited museum in the Western Hemisphere.
-Its permanent collection contains over two million works, divided among 17 curatorial departments.
+The Metropolitan Museum of Art, colloquially referred to as the Met, is an encyclopedic art museum in New York City.
+By floor area, it is the fourth-largest museum in the world and the largest art museum in the Americas.
+With 5.727,258 million visitors in 2024, it is the most-visited museum in the United States and the fourth-most visited art museum in the world.

+In 2000, its permanent collection had over two million works; it currently lists a total of 1.5 million works.
+The collection is divided into 17 curatorial departments.
 The main building at 1000 Fifth Avenue, along the Museum Mile on the eastern edge of Central Park on Manhattan's Upper East Side, is by area one of the world's largest art museums.
 The first portion of the approximately 2 e6ft2 building was built in 1880.
 A much smaller second location, The Cloisters at Fort Tryon Park in Upper Manhattan, contains an extensive collection of art, architecture, and artifacts from medieval Europe.

-The Metropolitan Museum of Art was founded in 1870 with its mission to bring art and art education to the American people.
-The museum's permanent collection consists of works of art from classical antiquity and ancient Egypt, paintings, and sculptures from nearly all the European Old Masters, and an extensive collection of American and modern art.
-The Met maintains extensive holdings of African, Asian, Oceanian, Byzantine, and Islamic art.
-The museum is home to encyclopedic collections of musical instruments, costumes, and accessories, as well as antique weapons and armor from around the world.
+The Metropolitan Museum of Art was founded in 1870, the museum was established by a group of Americans, including philanthropists, artists, and businessmen, with the goal of creating a national institution that would inspire and educate the public.
+The museum's permanent collection consists of works of art ranging from the ancient Near East and ancient Egypt, through classical antiquity to the contemporary world.
+It includes paintings, sculptures, and graphic works from many European Old Masters, as well as an extensive collection of American, modern, and contemporary art.
+The Met also maintains extensive holdings of African, Asian, Oceanian, Byzantine, and Islamic art.
+The museum is home to encyclopedic collections of musical instruments, costumes, and decorative arts and textiles, as well as antique weapons and armor from around the world.
 Several notable interiors, ranging from 1st-century Rome through modern American design, are installed in its galleries.

 Collections

 The Met's permanent collection is curated by seventeen separate departments, each with a specialized staff of curators and scholars, as well as six dedicated conservation departments and a Department of Scientific Research.
-The permanent collection includes works of art from classical antiquity and ancient Egypt, paintings and sculptures from nearly all the European masters; and an extensive collection of American and modern art.
+The permanent collection includes works of art from classical antiquity and ancient Egypt; paintings and sculptures from nearly all the European masters; and an extensive collection of American and modern art.
 The Met maintains extensive holdings of African, Asian, Oceanian, Byzantine, and Islamic art.
 The museum is also home to encyclopedic collections of musical instruments, costumes and accessories, and antique weapons and armor from around the world.
 A great number of period rooms, ranging from first-century Rome through modern American design, are permanently installed in the Met's galleries.
-In addition to its permanent exhibitions, the Met organizes and hosts large traveling shows throughout the year.
+Since the late 1800s, the Museum has been collecting diverse materials from all over the world.
+Its outreach to "exhibition designers, architects, graphic designers, lighting designers, and production designers" helps the museum to maintain its collection in good condition.